mobilemind/PENS/PENS_v2.0.0_Draft.md

 understood; it does not imply that processing to actually retrieve the package has commenced.

->NOTE:
+>NOTE: In another scenario, the Client System could open a browser window to
->In another scenario, the Client System could open a browser window to send
+>send the PENS message, and the HTTP response from the Target System would be
->the PENS message, and the HTTP response from the Target System would be returned to there.
+>returned to that browser window.

 ##### Collecting the content package